-World Languages (K-12) Certificate in French, German or Spanish
+World Languages (K-12) Certificate in French or Spanish

 This graduate-level program is designed for college graduates seeking initial certification as a teacher of a foreign language.
 The streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
 The final clinical experience (student teaching) at the end of the program requires full-time enrollment for one semester.
 The program is state approved and nationally accredited.